RubenMardonesVarela/verbio/README.md

 # VERBIO TEST

-Executable that takes a string as a paramater and prints the same string, but converting the words that represents numbers in digits.
+Executable that takes a string as a parameter and prints the same string, but converting the words that represents numbers in digits.

-Compilation
+Build
 -------------

 The build sytem is cmake.
 It has been compiled and tested under linux distribution, but it could also be compiled and run under windows.
 To buid it with the make: